JaccoR/hass-entso-e/README.md

     {% endif %}
 {% endif %}
 ```
-### Calculation method
+### Analysis Window (previously called Calculation method)
-This changes the calculated (min,max,avg values) entities behaviour to one of:
+The analysis window defines which period to use for calculating the min,max,avg & perc values.
+The window can be set to:

+- Publish (Default)
+The min/max/etc entities will get updated once new data becomes available (usualy between 12:00 and 15:00)
+It also means that until the next days pricing becomes available the analysis is performed on the latest 48h of available data (yesterday and today)

+- Today
+The analysis is performed on todays data.
+Sensor data will be updated at midnight

+- Sliding-12
+An analysis window of 12 hours which moves along with the changing hour.
+Meaning the analysis sensors change each hour.
+The window starts 6-hours before tha last hour and ends 6 hrs after.
+So its using a 12 hour window to detect half-day low-/high price periods

+- Sliding-24
+Same as above but using a 24 hour sliding analysis window

+- Forward-12
+Same 12 hours sliding window, however starting from the last hour upto 12 hours beyond.
+Usefull to detect half-day min/max values whih occur in the future.
+Note: being updated each hour the timestamp of sensors (like minimum price) may just change before a trigger is fired by another, even lower price, getting included in the analysis window.
+As such teh turning on of a device may be delayed for another 12 hours.
+This continues while lower prices are being announced within a 12 hour timeframe.
+This may be helpfull when you want to charge your EV with the lowest price being forecasted

+- Forward-24
+Same as above but using a 24 hour window.

+#### Legacy
 - Sliding
-The min/max/etc entities will get updated every hour with only upcoming data.
-This means that the min price returned at 13:00 will be the lowest price in the future (as available from that point in time).
-Regardless of past hours that might have had a lower price (this is most useful if you want to be able to schedule loads as soon and cheap as possible)

-- Default (on publish)
-The min/max/etc entities will get updated once new data becomes available.
-This means that the min price will update once the next days pricing becomes available (usually between 12:00 and 15:00)
-It also means that until the next days pricing becomes available the latest 48h of available data will be used to calculate a min price
+Replaced by 'forward-24'

 - Rotation
-The min/max/etc entities will get updated at midnight.
-This means that the min price returned at 23:59 will  be based on the day x price while at 00:00 the day x+1 price will be the only one used in the calculations)
-day x in this case is a random date like 2022-10-10 and day x+1 2022-10-11
+Replaced by 'Today'

 ### ApexChart Graph
 Prices can be shown using the [ApexChart Graph Card](https://github.com/RomRider/apexcharts-card) like in the example above.
 The Lovelace code for this graph is given below: